aafulei/cppp5e/07-classes/README.md

 (b) Illegal - we cannot bind a *plain* reference to a temporary object.
 It could be legal if the declaration were `Sales_data &combine(const Sales_data &)`.

-(c) Illegal - declaring a member function `const` prevents any further change to the object.
+(c) Illegal - declaring a member function `const` prevents any further changes to the object.
 Thus we cannot combine anything to `i`.

 ### Exercise 7.50